gilsdav/ngx-translate-router/README.md

 Notice that any function that you use in `localizeMatcher` must be exported to be compatible with AOT.

+##### Matcher params translated without localizeMatcher issue
+If the URL is accidentally translated from a language to another which creates an inconsistent state you have to enable `escapePrefix` mechanism. (example: `escapePrefix: '!'`)

 ### Pipe

 `LocalizeRouterPipe` is used to translate `routerLink` directive's content.
 Pipe can be appended to partial strings in the routerLink's definition or to entire array element: